The UAE at a Glance

 An exception to this rule is the multiple-entry visa for people who have a business relationship with companies in the UAE and enter the country frequently to attend meetings.
 Multiple-entry visas are generally valid for 6 months and have to be applied for while in the UAE.

-All expats living in the UAE, including expat spouses and children, must apply for a residence permit within 30 days of arrival.
+All expats living in the UAE, including expat spouses and children, must apply for a residence permit following their arrival.
 This residence permit is valid for 3 years and allows expats to register with the local Emirates National Identity Authority.

 All UAE residents who are 15 years or older receive a National Identification Card (NIC) upon registering with the local authorities.
 This card contains personal information of the card-holder, such as date of birth, gender, nationality, signature, and blood type.
 It replaces national health cards, labor cards or passports and can be used for identification purposes.

-As a member of the UN and the World Trade Organization, the UAE has evolved into a progressive country during the last 20 years.
-Upon their move to the UAE, expats will not only discover an excellent infrastructure and high living standards.
-Furthermore, those moving to the UAE will find a mostly peaceful and safe country.
+However, as a member of the UN and the World Trade Organization, the UAE has evolved into a progressive country.
+Upon their move to the UAE, expats will discover an excellent infrastructure and high living standards.